Updated: Jun 6, 2022

 We have included a free downloadable checklist for you to refer to when deciding if you are ready to take your show on the road.

 When preparing for a tour, it is imperative to start planning far in advance.
 Tours should be planned at least 6 months to a year ahead of time.
+All necessary copyrights must also be obtained before touring a show.
 Among various other reasons, planning in advance is beneficial:

 1. To be able to fit your production into the venue’s calendar of events on a date that is both available for the venue, as well as coincides with your touring period